MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-categorized-tests.md

 For example, an application may have one set of tests that are specifically for tablets, and another set for phones.
 This makes it possible to run the tablet specific tests separately from the phone tests.
 Another popular scenario is to segregate slow tests from fast tests.
 The fast tests are run more frequently, perhaps at each commit to source code control.
 The slow tests are run less frequently, for example at the end of the day.

-Xamarin.UITests can be categorized either by text fixture or by test by adding the `CategoryAttribute` to the class or method.
+Xamarin.UITests can be categorized by both test fixture or test categories by test by adding the `CategoryAttribute` to the class or method.
 It is possible to assign more than one category.
 The following class shows an example of categorization:

 ```csharp
 [TestFixture]